Partial List of Decodable Book Publishers—many of the decodables are part of reading programs.

 All About Reading-We have never used this curriculum and series, but we have heard great things about the program, it is very popular with the home school community, and it is worth checking out if your child is struggling to read, and not getting the help they need in the schools.

-The Black Silk Path: (Ed & Mel’s Decodable Book Adventures: Book 1)– Based on The Barton Reading Program-The Black Silk Path of the Ed and Mel Decodable Adventures book series is written for Dyslexic students and other beginning readers who may be a little older than the typical beginning reading student.
+Ed & Mel’s Decodable Book Adventures Based on The Barton Reading Program-The Black Silk Path of the Ed and Mel Decodable Adventures book series is written for Dyslexic students and other beginning readers who may be a little older than the typical beginning reading student.
 It provides a shared reading experience for students.
 Each chapter contains a parent or tutor read passage, a decodable student passage, and a game to play.

 Bob Books – Very Popular series for emergent and early readers.
 Loads of activities to help build early reading skills included on the inside cover and website.
 Libraries that are new to decodable books often start by ordering all of the Bob Books series.

-Decodable Readers Australia-We have never reviewed these, but they are on the top of our list!
+Decodable Readers Australia-We have never reviewed these, but they are very popular in Australia.

 Dog on a Log Books-Written by a parent of a child with dyslexia, these books are organized to follow an explicit and systematic phonics system, and children can read the stories based on where they are in their mastery of phonics skills.
 The website has a lot of helpful resources, and there is a book for parents filled with resources.
 We recommend Dog on a Log for phonological awareness.
 The parent book may be downloaded for free or ordered.